-- In the user table, select the Change Password link of the user.
+- In the user table, select Change Password of the user.
 Server displays the Change Password dialog box.

-- In the System Administrator Password text box, type the password of the currently logged in user.
+- In the System Administrator Password text box, type the password of the currently signed-in user.

 - Specify the new password for the user and confirm it by typing it a second time.

 - In the user table, select Preference of the user.
 Server displays the Preference dialog box.